-Gifts to Doane College help to support the mission and experiences at the college.
+Gifts to Doane University help to support the mission and experiences at the college.
 Every gift is important to sustaining our vision of academic excellence and quality.
-To recognize this tremendous investment, Doane College has established donor societies and clubs.
+To recognize this tremendous investment, Doane University has established donor societies and clubs.
 Through events and publications, we hope to keep society and gift club members informed about the activities and initiatives of the college.

 The Thomas Doane Society